KungPhoo/ba67-basic/readme.md

             characters.
 Use e.g.
             `petcat -70 -f -o "output.bas" -- "input.prg"`

-After loading, the parser returns to the default behaviour.
+After loading, the parser returns to the default behavior.
 Don't forget to backup and remove line `1` before saving.

 See [Annex G](#annex) for mapping PETSCII to Unicode.